 Contributor-Level 10

 During the preparation period of NEET both sectional as well as full length mock tests are useful.
 The sectional mock tests have to be taken after completing each subject.
 This would help you to gauge your preparation level and also help in understanding the areas of improvement.
-Once the entire NEET syllabus is completed, you should take full-length mock tests to assess the entire preparation.
-Generally students tend to take the NEET mock tests three to four months prior to the exam.
-Hence, when it comes to the final stage of preparation, ideally students should take full-length mock tests.
+Once the entire NEET syllabus is completed, you should take full-length mock tests.
+Generally, students tend to take the NEET mock tests three to four months prior to the exam.
+Hence, when it comes to the final stage of preparation, ideally, students should take full-length mock tests.
 However, if a student wants to revise a particular section or subject, then it is advisable that they take sectional mock tests or revision or practice purpose.